BVLC/caffe/examples/triplet/readme.md

       include: { phase: TRAIN }
     }

-In order to pack a pair of images into the same blob in the database we pack one image per channel.
-We want to be able to work with these two images separately, so we add a slice layer after the data layer.
-This takes the `pair_data` and slices it along the channel dimension so that we have a single image in `data` and its paired image in `data_p.`
+In order to pack a triplet of images into the same blob in the database we pack one image per channel.
+We want to be able to work with these three images separately, so we add a slice layer after the data layer.
+This takes the `triplet_data` and slices it along the channel dimension so that we have a single image in `data` and its positive image in `data_pos.` & its negative image in `data_neg.`

     layers {
-        name: "slice_pair"
+        name: "slice_triplet"
         type: SLICE
-        bottom: "pair_data"
+        bottom: "triplet_data"
         top: "data"
+        top: "data_pos"
-        top: "data_p"
+        top: "data_neg"
         slice_param {
         slice_dim: 1
         slice_point: 1
+        slice_point: 2
   }
     }

-### Building the First Side of the triplet Net
+### Building the First part of the triplet Net

 Now we can specify the first side of the triplet net.
 This side operates on `data` and produces `feat`.
 Starting from the net in `./examples/triplet/mnist_triplet.prototxt` we add default weight fillers.
 Then we name the parameters of the convolutional and inner product layers.
-Naming the parameters allows Caffe to share the parameters between layers on both sides of the triplet net.
+Naming the parameters allows Caffe to share the parameters between layers on three channels of the triplet net.
 In the definition this looks like:

     ...